 Perhaps no art form captured the complexity and terror of the First World War more acutely than poetry.
 Drawing on their experiences, poets used their art to reflect on the war’s impact: from the horrors of the battlefield to the ways in which the conflict rendered a familiar world unrecognisable to those left living in it.

 Fierce Light brought together leading poets from countries that participated in the First World War, including Yrsa Daley-Ward, Jackie Kay, Bill Manhire, Paul Muldoon and Daljit Nagra, to create new works that endeavour to understand the incomprehensible; exploring contemporary events while also contemplating the First World War.
-These works were presented alongside a series of specially commissioned short films, each made in response to the new poems and themes raised within them.

 Co-commissioned by 14-18 NOW, Norfolk & Norwich Festival and Writers’ Centre Norwich